 For more information about the Maricopa County Fireplace Retrofit Program, please contact us via phone or email:

-If you live within the pilot Fireplace Retrofit Program’s boundaries, sign up today by filling out the following survey:
+If you live within the Fireplace Retrofit Program’s boundaries and would like to sign up for the program, please: